TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Get-JCCommand.md

 PS C:\> Get-JCCommand -command '*fdesetup*' | Get-JCCommand -ByID
 ```

-Returns all information describing all JumpCloud commands with a command string and the search term "fdesetup", by passing the -CommandID Parameter to the -ByID Parameter using the pipeline and Parameter Binding.
+Returns all information describing all JumpCloud commands with a command string and the search term "*fdesetup*", by passing the -CommandID Parameter to the -ByID Parameter using the pipeline and Parameter Binding.
 Note, search parameters on Get-JCCommand support wildcard characters.
 In this example commands with the string "fdesetup" somewhere in the command body would be returned.

-Note that when running this command the time for the output to display will be directly proportionate to how many JumpCloud commands you have with a launchType of 'trigger'.
-The command 'Get-JCCommand -ByID' runs once for every JumpCloud command within your tenant with a launchType of 'trigger'.

 ## PARAMETERS